 Can I use the platform without making an account?

-You need an account to create a video chat meeting, but not to join one.
+You need an account to create a video chat meeting, but not to join one, depending on the settings for that meeting.

 What user metadata and content is logged by the platform?